11/08/2017 by GOLDI JACQUES-MAYNES

 - You are unable to turn your neck, even slightly

-- Its feels worse when you try to move
+- Your neck pain feels worse when you try to move

-It's really hard to get through your day without turning your head.
+It's really hard to get through your day when you can't turn your head.

 Acquired Torticollis generally passes spontaneously in a few weeks.
 Being in pain that long may cause a sense of dismay, but you don't have to wait that long.

 The right treatment plan will speed up your recovery dramatically, in just a few visits.
 Feeling neck pain?
-Come see us.
+Come see us in Aptos.

 Treatment for crick in the neck speeds recovery.